chb/indivo_server/doc/sphinx/source/api.rst

      Get information about an account.
 The account_id must be in the form of an email address.

+   :http:post:`/accounts/{ACCOUNT_ID}/info-set`
+     Set information about an account, including the name and contact email of the account holder.

    :http:get:`/accounts/search`
      Search for accounts by name or contact email.